HarifVelarde/wd-dm-app-saa/README.md

 # Terraform AWS Infrastructure Project

 This repository contains a Terraform project used to manage AWS resources.
-The project aims to provide a scalable, efficient, and automated way to manage AWS infrastructure, including VPCs, EC2 instances, RDS databases, S3 buckets, and more.
+The project aims to provide a scalable, efficient, and automated way to manage AWS infrastructure, including EC2 instances, S3 buckets, and more.

 ## Table of Contents